Philip II of Spain: Early life: 1527–1548

 A member of the House of Habsburg, Philip was the son of Emperor Charles V, who was also king of Castile and Aragon, and Isabella of Portugal.
 He was born in the Castilian capital of Valladolid on 21 May 1527 at Palacio de Pimentel, which was owned by Don Bernardino Pimentel (the first Marqués de Távara).
 The culture and courtly life of Castile were an important influence in his early life.
 He was entrusted to the royal governess Leonor de Mascareñas, and tutored by Juan Martínez Siliceo, the future archbishop of Toledo.
 Philip displayed reasonable aptitude in arts and letters alike.
-Later he would study with more illustrious tutors, including the humanist Juan Cristóbal Calvete de Estrella.
+He would study with illustrious tutors, including humanists like Silíceo and Juan Cristóbal Calvete de Estrella.
 Though Philip had good command over Latin, Spanish, and Portuguese, he never managed to equal his father as a polyglot.
 While Philip was also an archduke of Austria, he was seen as a foreigner in the Holy Roman Empire.
 The feeling was mutual.
 Philip felt himself to be culturally Spanish; he had been born in Castile and raised in the Castilian court, his native language was Spanish, and he preferred to live in the Spanish kingdoms.
 This ultimately impeded his succession to the imperial throne.

 In April 1528, when Philip was eleven months old, he received the oath of allegiance as heir to the crown from the Cortes of Castile.
 From that time until the death of his mother Isabella in 1539, he was raised in the royal court of Castile under the care of his mother and one of her Portuguese ladies, Doña Leonor de Mascarenhas, to whom he was devotedly attached.
 Philip was also close to his two sisters, María and Juana, and to his two pages, the Portuguese nobleman Rui Gomes da Silva and Luis de Requesens y Zúñiga, the son of his governor.
 These men would serve Philip throughout their lives, as would Antonio Pérez, his secretary from 1541.